jpillora/cloud-torrent/README.md

 #### Example of cloud-torrent.json

-A sample json will be generated on first run of cloud-torrent.
+A sample json will be generated on first run of simple-torrent.

 ```json
 {